shubhamkumarjha123/py_codes/folder/Calculate income tax for the given income by adhering to the below rules.md

-# Calculate income tax for the given income by adhering to the below rules
+# Calculate income tax for the given income by adhering to the below rules.

 ```python